vanducng/datafold-docs/docs/sso/saml.md

 ---
 # SAML

 SAML (Security Assertion Markup Language) is a protocol for authenticating users with arbitrary Identity Providers to access Service Providers.
 In this case, Datafold (either SaaS or on-premise) is the service provider.
-The Identity Providers can be anything used by the organization, e.g. Google, Okta, Duo, etc.
+The Identity Providers can be anything used by the organization (e.g., Google, Okta, Duo).

 ## Generic SAML Identity Providers